CiscoDevNet/finesse-sample-code/NonGadgetSample/README.md

 The following is an example of configuring the Apache Web Server as a proxy.
 Note that this information is provided **AS IS**.
 Cisco will not provide assistance setting up your Apache web server.

-1. Read the document Sample.pdf for an overview about this sample code as well as step-by-step instructions on how to use this smaple.
+1. Read the document Sample.pdf for an overview about this sample code as well as step-by-step instructions on how to use this sample.
 2. Create a reverse proxy URL on your web server to point to the appropriate Cisco Finesse host and port.
 ```
  '/finesse' ==> 'http://host:8082/finesse'